 Pocket gophers are mostly found in Central and Northern Florida as well as Southern Georgia.
 They are known for stuffing their cheeks to transport food, burrowing underground, and creating huge mounds leaving homeowners unsatisfied.

 Nutria is semi-aquatic web-footed rodents.
 They are an invasive species and have the potential to damage wetlands and marshes in addition to vegetation and crops.
 Nutria are mostly spotted near Jacksonville, FL, but have also been found in South Georgia, Central Florida, and Florida’s Panhandle.

 Cane toads are another invasive species found in Central and South Florida.
 Cane toads are notorious for releasing a toxin, bufotoxin, which can be deathly to pets and even humans if ingested.

 Chipmunks are found inland in both North Carolina and South Carolina.
 They are known for burrowing and digging in yards causing damage to lawns and gardens.

-Groundhogs are found in inland North Carolina and South Carolina as well as Georgia.
+Groundhogs are found in inland North Carolina like Charlotte, and Raleigh-Durham and South Carolina as well as Georgia.
 Groundhogs commonly burrow under structures and can cause a great deal of damage to the foundation of a property.
 They are also well-known for eating from gardens and destroying vegetation.

 Found throughout Georgia and inland North Carolina and South Carolina, skunks can be a startling sight to a homeowner.
 Skunks can be a nuisance as they dig for insects in your yard.
 In addition, the fear of you, a family member, or a pet being sprayed can be frightening, too.
 Believe it or not, skunks do not want to waste their spray on you.
 They want to reserve it for predators because it takes 10 days for them to replenish their scent glands once their spray has been released.